Theory of superconductivity mediated by Rashba coupling in incipient ferroelectrics: Interorbital hopping

-In this section we provide more details on the derivation of Eq.~\eqref{eq:tmunu}.
+In this appendix we provide more details on the derivation of Eq.~\eqref{eq:tmunukq0} in the main text.
 In the presence of a finite polar displacement of the lattice new hopping channels are induced between different orbitals $\mu$ and $\nu$,